danielrosehill/What-Reqs-Scanner/README.md

 3. **Ranks**: Shows you which packages appear most frequently across your projects
 4. **Reports**: Generates detailed reports to help you design reusable environments

-## Key Features
+## Reports Generated

-- Recursive scanning of your entire repository directory tree
-- Smart package name normalization (handles case, separators like `-` vs `_`)
-- Tracks both package names and version specifications
-- Generates four comprehensive reports:
 - **Unique Packages**: Alphabetically sorted, deduplicated list of all packages
-  - **Packages by Frequency**: Shows which packages you use most often
+- **Packages by Frequency**: Package counts with all versions found
 - **Unique Packages with Versions**: Every package+version combination found
 - **Packages by Frequency with Versions**: Most common version specifications
-- **🤖 AI-Powered Environment Recommendations** (optional but recommended):
+- **AI-Powered Environment Recommendations** (optional):
-  - Analyzes your package frequency patterns using Claude (Anthropic) or GPT-4 (OpenAI)
+  - Analyzes package frequency patterns using Claude (Anthropic) or GPT-4 (OpenAI)
-  - Suggests 2-5 discrete, reusable environments based on your actual usage
+  - Suggests 2-5 reusable environments based on package usage patterns
   - Provides environment names, package lists, and descriptions
-  - Saves you hours of manual analysis and decision-making

 ## Use Case Example

-Let's say you run the scanner and discover:
+If the scanner finds:

-- `requests`, `numpy`, and `pandas` appear in 80% of your projects
+- `requests`, `numpy`, and `pandas` appear in 80% of projects
-- `flask` and `sqlalchemy` appear in 50% of your web projects
+- `flask` and `sqlalchemy` appear in 50% of web projects
 - `pytest` and `black` appear in 90% of all projects

-Instead of creating 20 separate environments, you could create:
+This data could inform creation of shared environments:

 1. **base-env**: requests, numpy, pandas, pytest, black (for general Python work)
 2. **web-env**: Inherits from base-env, adds flask, sqlalchemy (for web projects)
 3. **ml-env**: Inherits from base-env, adds scikit-learn, tensorflow (for ML projects)

-This reduces 20 environments down to 3 reusable ones that serve most of your needs.

 ## Installation